bheuse/NEF_AepCtl/aepctl.md

 A utility to manage the Amdocs Exposure Platform, in the flavour of kubectl and apictl for wso2

-- Command line interface, interactive prompt, basic ui
+- Command line interface, interactive prompt, basic ui, server
 - Manage datastore, api gateway, nef services
 - Back up and restore